tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

     {% include course_image.html size="medium" border="true" filename="openweathermap_create_api3" ext_print="png" ext_web="png" alt="Creating a new API file" caption="Creating a new API file" %}

 5. In the New API dialog box, name your API (e.g., "openweathermap"), and click **Create**.
-By default, the editor will use OAS 3.0 and YAML (you can see more options, such as JSON or OAS 2.0, by clicking Advanced).
+By default, the editor will use OAS 3.0 and YAML.
+(You can see more options, such as JSON or OAS 2.0, by clicking Advanced.)

     Stoplight Studio creates an OAS file ("<b>O</b>pen<b>A</b>PI <b>S</b>pecification") called, in this case, openweathermap.v1.yml and loads it as follows: